Jaimeloeuf/scroll-faster/README.md

 ## Roadmap
 - [ ] Smooth scrolling instead of immediate viewport jump/reveals which will be extremely helpful for scrolling past large amount of lines
 - [ ] Allow half viewport up/down scrolls instead of absolute number of lines to scroll by
-- [ ] Shortcut for cursor to follow movement instead of being left behind at original position by default

 ## Release Notes
+### 0.2.0
+- New optional cursor follow feature, where cursor follows along the scroll instead of being left behind at original position by default

 ### 0.1.3
 - Optimized reads to configuration, to use a cached value and only update the cache value when configuration is changed.